SC Magazine, June 25, 2019, with comments from Satya Gupta;

 Macros provide too easy a path for malware to hitch a ride inside

 Satya Gupta, CTO and co-founder of Virsec tells SC Magazine, “Excel macros have been associated with malware for a long time, but it’s still alarming for Microsoft to recommend disabling all macros – functions used routinely by millions of businesses.
-Microsoft needs to rethink its macro strategy as it has become an easy vehicle for malware to get into fully patched systems.”
+Microsoft needs to rethink its macro cyber security strategy as it has become an easy vehicle for malware to get into fully patched systems.”

 Gupta notes that once attacks are in memory they’re mostly undetectable and leave few traces in the wake of an application’s execution.
 “Below the surface we also need a new approach to in-memory attacks that are being launched through these macros.”